Don't you love managing your email list instead of your business?

 I'll stop now.

-The three of us still shout unwanted feedback directly at TV ads, like really cool people who are not strange at all.
+The three of us still shout unwanted feedback directly at TV ads, like really cool people who are not strange and definitely NOT lizards in human suits.

 When it came time to choose my college major, the answer was clear: Advertising.